mahzadfasih/my-ai-product-strategy/06-the-pitch/roadmap.md

 Invest in monetizable capabilities that are our differentiators, while also supporting necessary competitor-parity capabilities, where we increase our data gravity.

 **Now:**
+Make a $800K investment into building a project validation tool that reduces manual compliance work.
+We build defensibility through reusable rules and validation data that improve with repeated customer use.